Jihad-R/Neighborhood-Library-/README.md

 This screen provides a list of all the books that have been checked out, along with the names of the borrowers.
 The user can also choose to return their checked-out books or go back to the home screen.
 To return a book, the user should provide the book's ID, which was given during the checkout process.
 The system will then update the book's status accordingly.
 If a book is returned successfully, it will be removed from the list of checked-out books.
 It is important to note that only books that have been previously checked out can be returned on this screen.

 ### Exiting
-The user can exit the application from the home screen by pressing 3.
+The user can exit the application from the home screen by pressing 3 and then enter.